RedPitaya/RedPitaya/doc/logic/README.md

 ```

 Another example requires just a specified amount of samples after acquire is
 started (`run` request).
-I am not sure yet, how to handle the start of aquisition.
+I am not sure yet, how to handle the start of acquisition.

 ```
 .......T__________________________........